vervallsweg/cast-web-api/README.md

 ```

 #### getDeviceStatus (address)
+Returns DEVICE_STATUS,
-Returns the Google Cast DEVICE_STATUS, which is JSON encoded.
+which is JSON encoded and part of the Google Cast protocol.
 - address: IP adress of the Google Cast device

 #### setDeviceVolume (address) (volume)
+*Returns* DEVICE_STATUS
-Sets the device volume and *returns* DEVICE_STATUS.
-This reflects the state of the device after the command was executed.
+and sets the device volume.
+The return value reflects the state of the device after the command was executed.
 - address: IP adress of the Google Cast device
 - volume: Float value from 0-1 (0.1=10%, 0.2=20%, ...)

 #### setDeviceMuted (address) (muted)
+*Returns* DEVICE_STATUS
-Mutes or unmutes the device and returns the new DEVICE_STATUS
+and mutes or unmutes the device.
 - address: IP adress of the Google Cast device
 - muted: true / false

 #### getMediaStatus (address) (sessionId)
+*Returns* MEDIA_STATUS,
+which is JSON encoded and part of the cast protocol as well.
-Returns the standard MEDIA_STATUS, JSON encoded.
-Can only be executed if something is loaded or playing on the device (sessionId must be set).
+Can **only** be executed if something is loaded or playing on the device (sessionId must be set).
 Check for sessionId by using getDeviceStatus.
 - address: IP adress of the Google Cast device
 - sessionId: sessionId of the current active session

 #### setMediaPlaybackPause (address) (sessionId) (mediaSessionId)
+*Returns* MEDIA_STATUS,
-Pauses currently playing media.
-Returns MEDIA_STATUS. mediaSessionId is included in getMediaStatus.
+and pauses currently playing media. mediaSessionId is included in getMediaStatus.
 - address: IP adress of the Google Cast device
 - sessionId: sessionId of the current active session
 - mediaSessionId: int

 #### setMediaPlaybackPlay (address) (sessionId) (mediaSessionId)
+*Returns* MEDIA_STATUS,
-Plays currently loaded media.
-Returns MEDIA_STATUS.
+and plays currently loaded media.
 - address: IP adress of the Google Cast device
 - sessionId: sessionId of the current active session
 - mediaSessionId: int

 #### setDevicePlaybackStop (address) (sessionId)
+*Returns* DEVICE_STATUS, **not** MEDIA_STATUS,
-Stops casting to the device, kills currently running session.
-Returns DEVICE_STATUS, *not* MEDIA_STATUS.
+and stops casting to the device, kills currently running session.
 - address: IP adress of the Google Cast device
 - sessionId: sessionId of the current active session